Marcos Ramírez (motorcyclist): Forward Racing (2022–2023)

 Following his departure from American Racing, Ramírez was offered a contract by MV Agusta Forward Racing, for the 2022 Moto2 World Championship, partnering Simone Corsi at the team.

 Return to American Racing (2023–2025)

-In August, Marcos Ramirez returned from Forward to American Racing, where he took over from Sean Dylan Kelly, who was booted out of the Austrian Motorcycle Grand Prix.
+In August, Ramírez returned from Forward to American Racing, where he took over from Sean Dylan Kelly, who was booted out of the Austrian Motorcycle Grand Prix.
 Ramirez returned to his old strength on the Kalex.
 He was finished third on the podium for the first time in his Moto2 career at the Malaysian GP.
-Following Marcos Ramirez's third place in Sepang, American Racing confirmed that the Spaniard will complete the team in 2024 alongside returnee Joe Roberts.
+Following his third place in Sepang, American Racing confirmed that Ramírez would complete the team in 2024 alongside returnee Joe Roberts.